5 Bad Web Designs You Should Be Aware Of

 The websites we've listed above happen to have received plenty of sighs of frustration over the years.
 If you don't want yours to suffer the same fate, take heed.

-If you're looking for inspiring web design ideas, here's an exciting read for you.
+If you're looking for inspiring web design ideas, click on the link as we have an exciting read for you.

 And if you're wondering how you can avoid committing grave web design mistakes for your website, send us a message and we'll gladly help you out.